-Serve this on top of my sourdough pizza crust or serve with my vegan meatballs!
-This sauce is simple to make, just two steps: sauté the onions then add everything else and simmer for an hour!
-Make a double batch and freeze some!
-I also love to dip my Hasselback potatoes in it!
+Serve this on top of my sourdough pizza crust or serve with my vegan meatballs or stuffed pasta shells!
+This sauce is simple to make, just two steps: sauté the onions then add everything else and simmer for an hour, I usually make a double batch and freeze some!

 Straight from the family cookbook, it’s a pizza sauce recipe from my mom away from mom back in the old days, Virginia Yamata.
 It brings back childhood memories of pizza party night with a bunch of friends.
 Gin’s sauce, my mom’s pizza dough, and a platter full of toppings were followed by Trivial Pursuit and maybe a corny rented comedy on VHS.